folio-org/folio-ansible/ansible-roles.md

 GitHub.
 Depends on common, openjdk-8-jdk, and maven-3.

 ## mod-users-demo
-Installs and launches mod-users as a system service with persistent storage.
+Installs and launches mod-users with persistent storage in a running Okapi instance.
 Depends on mod-users-build and mongodb-org.
+*Note: without a running Okapi instance, this role will fail*

 ## mod-users-docker
 Builds a Docker image from the Dockerfile and registers it with